Continuum College: Location

-Offices for University of Washington Continuum College are located in the University District, Seattle near the UW campus, housed primarily in the UW Tower.
-The university purchased what is now the UW Tower from Safeco in 2006.
-Programs include offerings at the main UW campus and at various locations through UW Professional & Continuing Education.
+The UW Continuum College offices are located in the University District, Seattle in the UW Tower (which was purchased from Safeco in 2006).
+Programs are run at the main UW campus and at various locations through UW Professional & Continuing Education.

-The University of Washington Continuum College is directed by Vice Provost Rovy Branon.
-Branon oversees a staff of approximately 250 engaged in the development and administration of the UW's various fee-based programs.
+The UW Continuum College is directed by Vice Provost Rovy Branon.
+Branon oversees a staff of approximately 250 people engaged in the development and administration of the UW's various programs.